rhel-labs/instruqt/image-mode-basics/04-apply-image/assignment.md

 Check for and download updates in the VM
 ===

-With the updated image available in the registry, let's see if `bootc` sees it available for the host.
+With the updated image available in the registry, let's see if `bootc` detects it.

 ```bash,run
 sudo bootc upgrade --check
 ```
+> [!NOTE]
+> Since we are attached to the console and not a login session, you may see some errors.
+These are system logs that can be ignored

-Since `bootc` tracks a tag in the repository, we see updates as soon as they hit the registry.
+Since `bootc` tracks the image as listed in the `spec`, we see updates as soon as they hit the registry.
 We are shown some details about what changes will be made, like the SHA and version.
-Let's go ahead and stage this update locally.
+Let's go ahead and stage this update for use.

 ```bash,run
 sudo bootc upgrade